About the Program

 New River Crossing Visualizations - Viewpoints

-New images have been developed to help the community visualize a replacement bridge and nearby elements.
-The images show each of the bridge configurations (single-level, double-level, and moveable span) being analyzed in Draft Supplemental Environmental Impact Statement (SEIS) from different viewpoints close to the proposed structure or while traveling on the shared use paths* in these areas.
-The images include one example bridge type for each of the bridge configurations: extradosed bridge for single-level, truss bridge for double-level, and girder bridge for a moveable span.
+New images were developed to help the community visualize a replacement bridge and nearby elements.
+The images show each of the bridge configurations (single-level, double-level, and movable-span) being analyzed in the Supplemental Environmental Impact Statement (SEIS) from different viewpoints close to the proposed structure or while traveling on the shared use paths* in these areas.
+The images include one example bridge type for each of the bridge configurations: extradosed bridge for single-level, truss bridge for double-level, and girder bridge for a movable-span.
 They do not represent a complete range of bridge types being considered.
 No decision has been made on the bridge type or configuration at this time.

 *Shared use paths: Active transportation facilities and pathways for non-motorized travel including walking, biking, and rolling.